matrix-org/matrix-spec-proposals/proposals/2697-device-dehydration.md

 device or the dehydrated device has already been claimed, the server responds with a 404.

+Clients should not call any other endpoints before rehydrating a device.
+In particular, if a client calls `/sync` while rehydrating, the client should not expect the `/sync` to return sensible information.
+For example, it could contain a mix of to-device messages sent to the old device ID and the new device ID.

 ### Device dehydration format

 The `device_data` property is an object that has an `algorithm` field